VISITING Student Facts

 High Pass/Pass/Credit/Fail Election

-- Pepperdine law students may elect to enroll in up to two graded required or elective courses on a high pass/pass/credit/fail basis.
+- Pepperdine law students may elect to enroll in up to two graded courses on a high pass/pass/credit/fail basis.
 As a visiting student, Pepperdine will permit you to take advantage of this benefit.
 However, it is strongly advised that you first contact your home school to ensure that these high pass/pass/credit/fail grades will be accepted.

 - The deadline to turn in the High Pass/Pass/Credit/Fail Election form to the Office of Admissions, Student Information and Services is the last day the class meets during the session in which the course is taken.
 In the case of courses offered on an intensive, shorter duration schedule, a student may so elect, or revoke the election, at any time up to and including the last day on which the course is scheduled to meet.